kirilllzaitsev/vision_mtl/README.md

 Metrics, images, session, and model checkpoints are logged to Comet ML according to the `LoggerConfig` setup in `cfg.py`.
 Metrics are also logged to Tensorboard under the local `lightning_logs` directory.

 For Cityscapes, the `num_epochs` is set to 20, while for NYUv2 it is 50.
 For both datasets, the training set is split into training and validation sets with a ratio of 0.8.

-Scripts to run the training are provided in the `scripts` directory.
+Scripts to train the models are provided in the `scripts` directory.

 ### Metrics